 Composting can be a fantastically frugal way to reduce your waste and your impact on the planet.
-Compost diverts waste from landfills and creates a highly valuable and nutrient-rich product that can be used in your own garden, or gifted and sold to neighbors, friends, family, etc. There are endless ways to compost, and although most of them are outdoors, composting can be possible indoors as well.
-Learn how to compost yourself, or check out the cool resources available to you on the Green Jax Project blog!
+Composting helps divert waste from landfills and creates a highly valuable and nutrient-rich product that can be used in your own garden, or gifted and sold to neighbors, friends, family, etc. There are endless ways to compost, and although most of them are outdoors, composting can be possible indoors as well.
+This page will list resources for both outdoors and indoors composting, so choose a method you prefer and get experimenting!

 Meet Brianna Kilcullen, a sustainability consultant who has worked with major brands throughout the U.S. Hear her story about her journey in sustainable fashion and how she started her own company in the sustainable textile industry.
 Visit the Green Jax Project site to hear what she has to say about sustainable fashion!